 - Erythema toxicum: This blotchy rash has a raised center and uneven border, often resembling a fleabite.
 You can sometimes see a yellow or white dot in the middle of the reddish blotch.
 This rash appears within the first week of life and will disappear on its own.

 - Cradle cap: Your baby might develop this crusty-appearing rash at about one month old.
 Found on the scalp, it can spread behind the ears, and then down to the neck.
-For cases of cradle cap, simple remedies are available, and your pediatrician can advise you on their preferred.
+For cases of cradle cap, simple remedies are available, and your pediatrician can advise you on their preferred treatment.

 - Eczema: Babies sometimes develop eczema (also known as atopic dermatitis) around 3-6 months of age.
 These red, itchy patches can be found nearly anywhere on the skin.
 Causes include allergies or very dry skin (more common in winter).
 Generally, a doctor’s help will be needed to diagnose and treat eczema, but you can take steps to reduce eczema such as keeping your baby’s nails clipped and applying a mild, unscented lotion frequently to soothe your baby’s skin.